expo/expo/docs/pages/bare/hello-world.md

 ### iOS configuration

 <Terminal cmd={[
 '# Build your native iOS project',
-  '$ expo run:ios'
+'$ npx expo run:ios'
 ]}/>

-You may need to run `npx pod-install` to link the native iOS packages using [CocoaPods](https://cocoapods.org/), this is like running `yarn` or `npm install` in an Expo project. `expo run:ios` does this automatically when the **package.json** changes.
+You may need to run `npx pod-install` to link the native iOS packages using [CocoaPods](https://cocoapods.org/), this is like running `yarn` or `npm install` in an Expo project. `npx expo run:ios` does this automatically when the **package.json** changes.

 ### Android configuration

 <Terminal cmd={[
 '# Build your native Android project',
 '$ expo run:android'
 ]} />

 Once the app is built, press the "Open a web browser" button and watch the browser open.
 Success!
 Happy times.